 North African countries, and Morocco in particular, are not only known for their refined cuisine, but also for their desserts and pastries.
-Today, I chose to feature one of them, the thousand-hole crepe also known as baghrir is one of the iconic desserts of the region.
+The thousand-hole crepe also known as baghrir is one of the iconic desserts of the region.

 Both Moroccans and Algerians actually claim the paternity of this delicious treat.
-All I can say is that it is probably from both countries, as this ancient recipe takes us all the way back to the Berbers, the native people of North Africa.
+It is probably from both countries, as this ancient recipe takes us all the way back to the Berbers, the native people of North Africa.
 Baghrir is actually a Tamazight word (Berber language) that means “too soft”.

 Similar crepes are also known throughout the Middle-East as atayef or katayef, although this version is filled with walnuts, dates, shredded coconut or even cheese, after being cooked and before being deep-fried.

-Baghrir is reminiscent of a similar recipe from the Horn of Africa.
-Indeed, Ethiopians and Eritreans make a tef-based flatbread called injera.
 Somalians and Yemenites make lahoh, a cornmeal and wheat flour bread.
 Both of these breads also feature a multitude of tiny holes.
 They are much lighter and larger than baghrirs though.
 They are prepared daily and used as bread to accompany various dishes like zigni or doro wat in Ethiopia and Eritrea.
-Lahoh can be used as a basis for a Yemenite recipe called shafout that is very popular during the period of Ramadan.

 The recipe for modern baghrir calls for yeast, which was probably not included in the traditional recipe.
 Indeed, women prepared the batter ahead of time and let it rest for hours, allowing it to ferment to create the bubbles that would help generate all those inimitable tiny holes.

-I made those baghrirs for breakfast 3 weeks ago, and the kids loved them.
+I made those baghrirs for breakfast, and the kids loved them.
 Of course, they had to put their favorite toppings, including Nutella and maple syrup, and could not care less for my delicious clarified butter, honey and orange blossom concoction.
-Oh well, it’s ok, my friend Yasmina and I made them for our Moroccan cooking class last week and we definitely enjoyed them with this deliciously decadent syrup.
+Oh well, it’s ok, my friend Yasmina and I made them for our Moroccan cooking class and we definitely enjoyed them with this deliciously decadent syrup.

 - 2 cups fine semolina flour

-Mix 1 cup of lukewarm water with the sugar and yeast and let froth for a few minutes.
+Mix 1 cup (250 ml) of lukewarm water with the sugar and yeast and let froth for a few minutes.

-Heat a nonstick pan on medium/high heat and pour some of the mixture in the center of the pan.
+Heat a nonstick pan on medium to high heat and pour some of the mixture in the center of the pan.
 Tiny holes should form really quickly.
 Cook on one side for about 2 minutes.